-Milo Tricot Creative Director and Founder, Mireia Lopez at the WASTE FOOD + FASHION panel talking about our Blinded By Color Project and discussing the topic of Food waste and Fashion, over-production pollution and the numerous ways both industries can collaboratively create circular economies from bio product waste.
+Milo Tricot Creative Director and Founder, Mireia Lopez at the WASTE FOOD + FASHION panel talking about our Blinded By Color Project and discussed the topic of Food waste and Fashion, over-production pollution and the numerous ways both industries can collaboratively create circular economies from bio product waste.

 The panel was organized by Global Fashion Exchange + Fashion Revolution and UN Peace Boat, September 23rd to kick off Climate Change week 2019 at the Woman Development building at the UN, supporting United Nations Sustainability Goals 2030